kloimhardt/bb-web/README.md

 bb examples/hot_reload.clj examples/hot_reload.cljs
 ```

 Increase the counter.
 Then edit some text in `examples/hot_reload.cljs` and save.
-Instead of pressing the browser reload button, press `hot reload` and notice that the counter preserves its value while the text changes as expected.
+Instead of pressing the browser reload button, press `hot reload` and notice that the counter preserves its value while the text on screen reflects your changes.

 If the handling of pranentheses while editing feels cumbersome, maybe the later introduced Parinfer is for you.